- Overview

 Starting from $ make stop clean-all && make build start

-initiating the example application app-user onboarding:
+, we proceed with initiating the example application app-user onboarding:

 $ make create-app-install-request | cat -n